Personal values and social status are always relative.

 - Lots of resources (or ability to acquire them)

-When you possess them, you tend to do well in most any social circle you join.
+When you possess them, you tend to do well in almost any social circle you join.

-But in some rare instances groups’ specific currencies, or the qualities that a specific group appreciates, can count more than the general ones.
+In some instances, groups’ specific currencies, or the qualities that a specific group appreciates, can count more than the general ones.